 Of course, there are those who disagree.
 For one, Glenn Robinson, an associate professor at the Naval Postgraduate School, has argued that the Syrian rebels, if they win, will seek revenge and embrace neither democracy nor liberalism.
 Arguing along the same lines, Madhav Joshi, a senior researcher at the University of Notre Dame's Kroc Institute for International Peace Studies, and David Mason, a professor at the Strategic Studies Institute, have suggested that a decisive military victory in a civil war is dangerous.
 The victorious side, they say, is likely to try to exclude the other from government (and enforce that exclusion through its military dominance) rather than to try to co-opt the former rival's supporters by including them.

 But history does not necessarily bear that out.
 Negotiated settlements have, in fact, proved weak in terms of promoting mutual disarmament, military integration, and political power sharing.
-Less than a quarter
+Less than a quarter of all civil wars since 1945 have ended in a negotiated settlement.
+Many of those power-sharing deals were broken before they could be implemented (such as Uganda in 1985 and Rwanda in 1993).

 - Full website and iPad access